option26/quarantine-hero/README.md

 ### Deployment

-After those changes, you should be able to initialize and deploy your own firebase function to your specific backend.
+After those changes, you should be able to initialize and deploy your own Firebase function to your specific backend.
 Within the project folder, run:

 ```
 firebase init